NicolasRestrep/223_course/homework/chapter_2.md

 You have two columns now: one for year and one for the number of Gold Medals won that year.
 Plot this trajectory as a linegraph.

-What was the counry's most succesful year?
+What was the country's most successful year?
 As a bonus, can you guess why the line is so wiggly (technical term) towards the end?

 ## Question 4

 Now, let's explore differences in the kind of athlete that has excelled at different events.
-Let's look at two hallmark events in the olympics: gymnastics and the 100 meter dash.
+Let's look at two hallmark events in the Olympics: gymnastics and the 100 meter dash.
 I am going to make a dataset that only includes data about these events.

 ```r